What to Pay Temps and Contract Workers

 - What do your competitors pay?
 While it may be difficult to determine, over time you may gain a sense of what your competitors are willing to pay.
 If they pay more, they’ll be likely to get the best talent.

 - Do you prefer temporary employees or independent contractors?
 When you hire temps directly, you must pay their Social Security, workers’ compensation and other federal and local taxes.
 Some states also require that companies pay unemployment insurance taxes on temps.
 Others states may not because they disqualify workers who accept a job with an ending date.
 Contract workers are typically in business for themselves and are responsible for paying their own taxes.
-Because of this, contractors may charge more than temporary workers.
-If you pay contract workers by the hour, make sure they document their hours worked.
+This can cause, contractors to charge more than temporary workers.
+If you pay contract workers by the hour, make sure they document their hours worked

 - Are you weighing all your costs?
 Most temporary workers receive no fringe benefits, such as health insurance and a retirement plan.
 Some temporary agencies, however, offer these benefits for long-term temps.
 Additionally, agencies usually pay unemployment taxes.
 Consider all of your savings when you need to make a quick hire for a difficult-to-fill position.
 While a contractor may cost you more than other types of temporary workers, you could save if you don’t use a temporary agency and pay their markups.
 You also save by not having to pay unemployment, Social Security and other taxes on the contractor.